 This is a lovely walk that takes you past several areas that have undergone extensive Indigenous revegetation.

-Public toilets are available at the Zoo, the Golf course and a new toilet block was being built at the end of the route (near the lake at Walmsley House).
+Public toilets are available at Princes park, the Zoo, the Golf course and a new toilet block was being built at the end of the route (near the lake at Walmsley House).

 You can take this walk using public transport.
-Begin at Park Street (Tram 1 to East Coburg gets to you there) and ends at Royal Parade (Tram 19), where you can hop on a tram back into the city.
+Begin at Park Street (tram route 1 to East Coburg to or from the city gets to you there).
+The walk ends at Royal Parade (Tram 19), where you can hop on a tram back into the city.

 Snails are unlikely pin-ups but here they seem to be appreciated a little more than usual.